HIV/STI Testing FAQ

 The test is approximately 99.8% accurate when administered six months after potential exposure.

 What is the "Window Period" for HIV?

 The OraQuick ADVANCE test used by the Student Wellness Center tests for the antibodies against HIV; it does not test for the virus itself.
 The "window period" refers to the amount of time it takes for the average person to produce enough antibodies to be detected by the test.
 This time period varies depending on the type of test.

 The OraQuick ADVANCE test has a window period of three to six months, meaning it can take up to three to six months after your last sexual encounter to produce enough antibodies to be detected.
 Re-testing may be necessary if you have been potentially exposed to HIV within three to six months prior to being tested.

 How long does the HIV antibody test take?

-Administering the oral swab takes approximately 15 seconds.
+Administering the test takes approximately 15 seconds.
 Your result is ready after 20 to 40 minutes.